fredericklussier/TinyPeriodicTask/ReadMe.rst

 The interval time is running in a deamon thread.
 This to ensure the time has no interference to the main execution, and vice versa.

+By design, when you start a tinyPeriodicTask instance, the runner will call the callback function immediatly before waiting for the next interval.

 When you create an instance of TinyPeriodicTask, you can add any parameters you need to use when executing the callback. like this:

 .. code-block:: python
     task = TinyPeriodicTask(3, task, message='that')
+    # this will call the task function every 3 seconds
+    #  using message as parameter.

 Usage
 -----